Jcho114/Jcho114/README.md

 ### About Me

 I go to UMD as a cs and math double major.
-Mostly interested in swe and ml but have been poking around with tooling as of late.
+Mostly interested in software engineering and machine learning but have been poking around with developer tooling and libraries as of late.

 ### What I'm Currently Up To